 Your nomination remains active over a period of five Prize years.
 You are encouraged to update your candidate's dossier at any time if matters of significance occur that would enhance your candidate's nomination.
-This should be done by contacting the Templeton Prize Director at firstname.lastname@example.org.
+This should be done by contacting the Templeton Prize Office at firstname.lastname@example.org.
 An update will be sent to you annually at the contact information on record regarding the status of your nomination.

 THE 2014 NOMINATION PERIOD CLOSES ON JULY 1, 2013

 Nominations for the 2014 Templeton Prize will be accepted through Monday, July 1 at 11:00 PM EDT.
 Submissions will be accepted only through the use of an online web form.
 The following information is required to complete your nomination: